Expertise and confidence explain how social influence evolves along intellective tasks: Results

 \item \emph{Mean reversion}: Reversion to the mean (uniformity) in the appraisals that an individual holds of their teammates:

 \end{itemize}

-For the sake of abbreviation, throughout this study, we use the aforementioned terms.
 The empirical distribution of the expertise shows that individuals are more accurate than a random guess (on average individuals have about 50\% correct rate when the expected value is 25\% for four-choice questions).
 Also, we find controlling for the difficulty of the questions does not change the cumulative correctness rate distribution.

-The empirical distribution of confidence and persuasiveness shows that \emph{on average} people tend to assign influence uniformly to their teammates, including themselves.
-This means that for our experiments on groups of four, a matrix with 0.25 in every element can be a competitive baseline for estimating influence matrices.
-Also, the distributions show that individuals tend to give greater influence to themselves than to others.
-Moreover, as we observe the empirical distributions for both local and global perceptions are similar in this dataset, we use them interchangeably.